 I was broke, beaten down, and deeply depressed.

 I didn't know how to fix the problems I had, or whether there would even be any point in trying.

 But I decided to see what I could do anyways.
 What did I have to lose?

-My first step was learning how to manage my money better.
+My first step was learning how to stop making money mistakes by managing it better.
 I started listening to money management podcasts while I was at my janitorial job during the day.
 Then, I started reading books, blogs, and personally reaching out to the people who made them.
 In six months, I had completely changed my lifestyle.
 I was trying to make more money, spend less, save more, and develop concrete strategies for how to get out of debt and what I’d do afterward.